borisboc/speech-mardown/README.md

 # speech-mardown
 Get the speech from audio (or video), and turn this into markdown.
-Mainly designed for serious / educationnal purposes
+Mainly designed for serious / educational purposes